-When the EN pin voltage rises above the enable threshold voltage (typically 1.22-V) and VIN rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
-The EN to first switching delay is specified in Startup Section in Electrical Characteristics table.
+When the EN pin voltage rises above the enable threshold voltage (typically 1.22 V) and VIN rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
+The EN to first switching delay is specified in Start-up Section in Electrical Characteristics table.

-When using the internal VCC LDO, the internal power-up sequence includes 3 sequential steps.
-During the first period, the VCC voltage is charged up on VCC bypass capacitor by a 11-mA current source.
-The length of this VCC LDO Startup time varies with the capacitance on VCC pin.
-However, If VIN voltage ramps up very slowly the VCC LDO output voltage will be limited by VIN voltage level, thus the VCC LDO Startup time could be extended longer.
-Since the VCC LDO Startup time is relative long the internal V{INTREF} build-up happens and finishes during this period.
-Once the VCC voltage crosses above VCC UVLO rising threshold (typically 2.87-V) the device moves to the second step, power-on delay.
-The MODE pin setting detection, SS/REFIN pin detection and control loop initialization are finished within this 285- μ s delay.
-Soft-start ramp starts when 285- μ s power-on delay finishes.
-During Soft-start ramp power stage switching doesn't happen until SS/REFIN pin.
+When using the internal VCC LDO, the internal power-up sequence includes three sequential steps.
+During the first period, the VCC voltage is charged up on a VCC bypass capacitor by an 11-mA current source.
+The length of this VCC LDO start-up time varies with the capacitance on VCC pin.
+However, if VIN voltage ramps up very slowly, the VCC LDO output voltage will be limited by the VIN voltage level, thus the VCC LDO start-up time can be extended longer.
+Since the VCC LDO start-up time is relatively long, the internal V{INTREF} build-up happens and finishes during this period.
+Once the VCC voltage crosses above VCC UVLO rising threshold (typically 2.87 V), the device moves to the second step, power-on delay.
+The MODE pin setting detection, SS/REFIN pin detection, and control loop initialization are finished within this 285- μ s delay.
+Soft-start ramp starts when the 285- μ s power-on delay finishes.
+During the soft-start ramp power stage, switching does not happen until the SS/REFIN pin voltage reaches 50 mV.
+This introduces a SS delay that varies with the external capacitance on SS/REFIN pin.